edgio-docs/edgio-docs/guides/webapp_cdn_getting_started.md

 In the `src` folder, there are the following files:

-- `service-worker.ts`: prefetches content and stores in cache
+- `service-worker.ts`: prefetches content and stores in cache,
-- `shoppingFlowRouteHandler.ts`: implements caching rules
+- `shoppingFlowRouteHandler.ts`: implements caching rules,
-- `cache.ts`: contains values applied to caching rules in `shoppingFlowRouteHandler.ts`
+- `cache.ts`: contains values applied to caching rules in `shoppingFlowRouteHandler.ts`,
-- `routes.ts`: routes to be cached and prefetched are defined, as well as what to pass through without modification and what to serve up as static content.
+- `routes.ts`: routes to be cached and prefetched are defined, as well as what to pass through without modification and what to serve up as static content,
 - `browser.ts`: entry point for the `main.js` javascript bundle which is added to the window.

-## Configure Caching and Prefetching
+## Configure Caching

 We need to configure caching in our newly created project.
 The project contains some generic starter routes already, but these should be customized to fit your site.
 These routes should be added in the `routes.ts` file.